10 Best Mountain Bike Helmets Fully Reviewed & Compared

-The minimalist design and solid color options create a clean and simple look that is far from flashy.
+The minimalist design and solid color options create a clean and simple look that is far from flashy but still looks cool.

-Reviewers can tell the quality of this helmet immediately.
-It does carry a bit higher price considering there is no MIPS technology.
-However, it will still cost about half as much as some of the top brands.
+Reviewers can see the quality of this helmet immediately.
+It does carry a bit of a high price considering it doesn't have MIPS technology.
+However, it still costs just about half as much as some of the top brands full face helmets.